abcouwer-jpl/zsc/README.md

 - run more static analyzers, like semmle
 - get close to 100% coverage in testing (currently at 91%)

+## JPL Development Info

+This software was developed at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).

+This work was funded by funded by the NASA Space Technology Mission Directorate (STMD) and the proposal, "CubeRover for Affordable, Modular, and Scalable Planetary Exploration" was selected as part of the NASA 2019 Tipping Point solicitation Topic 4:
+Other Capabilities Needed for Exploration.
+The project is managed by the STMD Utilizing Public-Private Partnerships to Advance Tipping Point Technologies Program.

+This software was developed under JPL Task Plan No 15-106860.

+This software is reported via JPL NTR 51704.

+This software was approved for open source by JPL Software Release Authority Brian Morrison on 2020-10-21.

 ## Git

 This version was created by pushing zlib 1.2.11, via